-The Student Opportunity Fund is an exciting initiative which contributes financial support that helps you to take part in activities which enhance your employability and develop your transferable skills.
+The Student Opportunity Fund is an exciting initiative which contributes financial support that helps you to take part in activities which enhance your employability, build your confidence and develop your transferable skills.

 If you are an undergraduate or PGCE student at Edge Hill University, you can apply for up to £2,000 to support a career-enhancing project, initiative or opportunity that will enrich your student experience and enable you to stand out in a competitive environment.

 What projects, activities and opportunities can the fund support?